 - For further information on travel in Canada, visit the Destination Canada website

-- As of March 15th 2016, all visitors to Canada are now required to obtain an Electronic Travel Authorisation (ETA) visa
+- Since March 15th 2016, all visitors to Canada are now required to obtain an Electronic Travel Authorisation (ETA) visa